manuel-mauky/FluxFX/README.md

 is loaded.
 With the statement `list.setItems(store.getNotes());` the `ListView` will show the notes from the Store.
 As the notes list is observable the ListView will update itself automatically when the state in the store is changed.

-Another thing to note is that we implement the `eu.lestard.fluxfx.View` interface.
+Another thing to notice is that we implement the `eu.lestard.fluxfx.View` interface.
 In the next steps we will see why.

 ##### Define an Action to add notes